SomeWeirdSin/SomeWeirdSin.github.io/GoblinBright/Templates/Werewolf Unionist.md

 # Werewolf Unionist

-Starting Equipment: Union Card, Union Pamphlets,  Picket sign (as club)

-Starting Skill: 1) European Folklore 2) Lunar Operations 3) Labor Laws
+In the year 20XB (just a few short years before modern day 20XX) a lunar factory was established on the moon.
+While not remarkable on it's own, as the first lunar station, colony, mining, and manufacturing establishments were all decades before, what set this station - designated AMZN Lunar Prime - apart was the fact that it lacked even the most basic of automation.
+High stress parts, AI cores, Turing locks, and all the necessary power sources and maintenance cost money after all.
+Employees are replaceable.

+Another notable event in the history of the AMZN Lunar Prime was it's abandonment in 20XG due to what is commonly referred to as "the Werewolves Incident."

+The employees were originally abandoned in the facility, however you're one of the few who managed to glom the guts of a rattler back down the well (hop a freight shuttle back to earth).

 For every Werewolf Unionist template you take, gain +1 HP.

+Starting Equipment: Union Card, Stack of Union Pamphlets,  Picket sign (mmm, 1d6, 0)

+Starting Skill: [1] - European Folklore [2]- Lunar Operations [3] - Labor Laws

 A. Beast Mode; Collective Action